mrWh1te/Botmation/README.md

 }
 ```

 See, there is a second param, after `page` called `injects` which, by default, is a spread array of `any`.
 It's optional, you don't have to use it.
-But, it's idea is useful.
+But, it can be handy.

 If you need to provide an object(s), value(s), service(s), etc. consistently to a line of `BotAction`'s, you can do so by injecting them.
 Let's see how we inject them in the first place: